- General Information

 - For all other researchers, you need to be issued a Visitor's badge.
 When you arrive at the Library, inform the security guard that you have an appointment in ICFA and the guard will dial the appropriate extension.

-* An ICFA staff will meet you at the security desk to sign you in with a Visitor’s badge and escort you to the ICFA Reading Room.
+* An ICFA staff member will meet you at the security desk to sign you in with a Visitor’s badge and escort you to the ICFA Reading Room.
 As a Visitor, you will need to be accompanied at all times by an ICFA staff member.

 - All researchers will be required to fill out two forms: